 This homemade version of the mix contains beef bullion, dehydrated onion flakes, onion powder, paprika, garlic, black pepper, salt, dried parsley, celery seed and some brown sugar.

-Combine all ingredients in a mason jar or other air-tight container.
+Combine all the dry soup mix ingredients in a mason jar or other air-tight container.
 Shake it up real good so everything is very well combined.
 Keep it on hand for when you want to add more oomph to your recipes!

 How Long does it last and how to store it: